luxfhe/example-rps-game/README.md

 ## Overview

-This project demonstrates how to build a privacy-preserving Rock Paper Scissors game using Fully Homomorphic Encryption (FHE) on the Fhenix blockchain.
+This project demonstrates how to build a privacy-preserving Rock Paper Scissors game using Fully Homomorphic Encryption (FHE) on the luxfhe blockchain.
 Players' choices remain encrypted throughout the game, ensuring complete privacy.

 ### Key Features